 The Council also continues to develop modern leisure facilities within the borough.
 Over the past four years the Council opened four new leisure centres, including three replacements of old buildings that were no longer suitable, in Tipton, Oldbury, West Bromwich, and Wednesbury.
-The Council will be undertaking community consultation on the future use of the remaining older leisure facilities in Sandwell in 2017.
+In 2017 the Council undertook widescale consultation on the future of older sport & leisure facilities.
+This consultation and the work of the Select Committee for Sport & Leisure Provision culminated in the development of the Sandwell Sport & Leisure Built Facilities Strategy.
+This strategy details all potential opportunities to improve built and outlines potential future capital projects.
+One of these projects is the development of a new Aquatics Centre in Smethwick, which will be used to host the swimming events at the Commonwealth Games in 2022.